 Putting in Place Domestic ABS Legislation/Regulations: It is also advisable to consider existing laws in each country and explore the issues raised in countries which already had ABS laws in place prior the adoption of the NP (South Africa or Namibia for instance).
 Existing laws cannot be undermined by the NP.
 However, they have to be harmonised and aligned with the NP while at the same time addressing each country specific context.
-While national legislations and regulations are being developed, interim measures such as setting up guidance for PIC and Mutual Agreed Terms (MAT) agreements would be useful.
+While national legislations and regulations are being developed, interim measures such as setting up guidance for PIC and MAT agreements would be useful.
 The NP does not necessary imply to implement a full legislation, it could be just simple directives to address the various important points of the protocol.

-Establishing Institutional Arrangements: It is necessary to harmonise the different national institutions and establish institutional arrangements to ease the ABS process between provider and user countries.
+Institutional Establishing Arrangements: It is necessary to harmonise the different national institutions and establish institutional arrangements ease the ABS process between provider and user countries.
 One institution, a FP, for instance, could act as a 'one stop shop' and deal with all applications including forwarding them to the relevant ministers.

-Dealing with TK: The process of TK documentation is a significant issue.
+issue.
 We are currently slowly moving towards 'databasing' TK.
 There are two issues at stake in this process.
 First, it is important to acknowledge that TK exist in a country.
 Second, it is imperative to know who is going to give consent and which traditional process needs to be followed.
 It is also essential to: